AndrewKraevskii/forestz/README.md

-## Supported languages:
+## Supported build systems:
-- zig
+- build zig

-## Planned languages:
+## Planned build systems:
-- rust
+- cargo (rust)
 - go
-- js (node/deno/bun)
+- node/deno/bun (js)

 ## TODO
+- [ ] avoid counting same files twice for dependenices inside of directory.
+- [ ] add directory's filtering options.
+- [ ] add language filtering options.
+- [ ] sort also languages.
-- [ ] Nicer ui for case of printing lines for projects but not lines.
+- [ ] comment detection for non zig not working.
+- [ ] use rich text output for better visual clarity.
 - [ ] sort projects by lines not just files inside of them.
 - [ ] show lines like graph dust-du style.
 - [ ] Multithreading?
 Probably not to hard but its pretty fast as is.